 Preheat the oven to 400 degrees Fahrenheit.

-Transfer the dough to a piece of parchment paper and roll into about 1/4-1/2 inch thick, creating a slight lip with the edge of the crust if desired.
+Transfer the dough to a piece of parchment paper and roll into about ¼-1/2 inch thick, creating a slight lip with the edge of the crust if desired.
 You can make it as thick or as thin as you like, just depends on your preference.

 Brush lightly with olive oil and bake for 5 minutes once the oven has heated.